-Some of the characteristics echoed about the millennial generation are that they value transparency, authenticity and sustainability.
-They expect more choices, responsibility and meritocracy; possess more entrepreneurial skills and will not stay around for long, if they are not offered challenging work.
+Some of the characteristics echoed about the millennial generation are that they value transparency, authenticity, and sustainability.
+They expect more choices, responsibility, and meritocracy; possess more entrepreneurial skills, and will not stay around for long if they are not offered challenging work.
 While they may lag behind the other generations in being perceived as hard workers and team players, they are digital natives who are enjoying quick promotions for their technical skills, as these skills are becoming more important during times that demand change to remain relevant.
 Since there is so much data, they are super sensors and have more personal connections with people; they are considered more kind and accepting; they are the “we” generation versus the “me” generation of X and baby boomers.
-It is the perception of “we”, oneness, connection and participation that is at the root of the new world order.
-The millennial values and those individuals and companies resonating to this order are catalysts for fostering change in society.
+It is the perception of “we”, oneness, connection, and participation that is at the root of the new world order.
+The millennial values and those individuals and companies resonating with this order are catalysts for fostering change in society.

-Joe Tripodi’s other focus of the new order was in the area of marketing and business development, offering advice for strategies and driving growth.
+Joe Tripodi’s other focus for the new order was in the area of marketing and business development, offering advice on strategies and driving growth.

 - Collaborative partnerships are about expanding and managing your network internally and externally, developing those relationships that will concomitantly strengthen the service or product that one is offering.
 This transfers the perception of separation to unity, dismantling the silos that may exist within an organization and embracing other business sectors that will promote one’s service or product.

 - Consumer provocation involves the act of moving an organization’s plan from talking about client satisfaction and happiness to provoking it through the art of engagement, attention, and social platforms, developing human connections and sufficiently powerful stories.